Actipro/WPF-Controls/Documentation/topics/datagrid/getting-started.md

 Getting up and running with the WPF DataGrid is extremely easy.

-This topic's information will assume you are using Visual Studio to write your XAML code for a WPF `Window` that will contain one of the DataGrid controls.
+This topic's information will assume you are using Visual Studio to write your XAML code for a WPF `Window` that will contain one of the `DataGrid` controls.

 ## Add Assembly References

-If you would like to leverage the Actipro Contrib or Actipro Editors/DataGrid Interop assemblies, then add references to `ActiproSoftware.Shared.Wpf.dll` and then `ActiproSoftware.DataGrid.Contrib.Wpf.dll` and/or `ActiproSoftware.Editors.Interop.DataGrid.Wpf.dll`, respectively.
-They should have been installed in the GAC during the control installation process.
-However they also will be located in the appropriate Program Files folders.
+If you would like to leverage the Actipro Contrib or Actipro Editors/DataGrid Interop assemblies, then add references to *ActiproSoftware.Shared.Wpf.dll* and then *ActiproSoftware.DataGrid.Contrib.Wpf.dll* and/or *ActiproSoftware.Editors.Interop.DataGrid.Wpf.dll*, respectively.
+They will typically be installed in the GAC during the control installation process.
+However, they also will be located in the appropriate *Program Files* folders.
 See the product's Readme for details on those locations.

 ## Getting Started with DataGrid